helios-network/helios-core/docs/docs/develop/guides/injective-101/mainnet-deployment-guide.md

 --output json
 ```

-The command `injectived tx gov submit-proposal wasm-store` submits a wasm binary proposal.
+The command `heliades tx gov submit-proposal wasm-store` submits a wasm binary proposal.
 The code will be deployed if the proposal is approved by governance.

 Let’s go through two key flags `instantiate-everybody` and `instantiate-only-address`, which set instantiation permissions of the uploaded code.
 By default, everyone can instantiate the contract.